-The diffraction pattern provides a graphical view to the powder diffraction pattern of the unknown sample as well as to the patterns of all entries marked/selected in the candidate list or selected in the match list.
-Hence, if you would like to view a reference database pattern in addition to the one of the unknown sample, simply mark the corresponding line in the candidate list by clicking on it using the left mouse button.
+Once a search-match calculation has been run, the pattern graphics also displays the patterns of all entries that are marked in the candidate list or selected in the match list.
+Hence, if you would like to visually compare a reference database pattern to the one of the unknown sample, simply mark the corresponding line in the candidate list:

 You can import more than one diffraction pattern (multiple patterns option).
-In order to do so, simply press the "+"-button in the top right corner again (or use the "Pattern / Insert/overlay..." menu command or the <Ctrl+I> keyboard shortcut.
+In order to do so, simply press the "+"-button in the top right corner again, or use the "Pattern / Insert/overlay..." menu command or the <Ctrl+I> keyboard shortcut.

 If you swap patterns (see below), the candidate list will be updated if you swap the bottom most pattern and the one above.
 On the contrary, the match list is not affected by this.
 The background is that the multiple patterns option is not intended to have multiple phase analyses in one session.
 The swapping shall only support the decisions on the presence of critical phases.

-If multiple diffraction patterns are displayed, you can adjust the distance between them: Place the mouse cursor to the right of the diffraction pattern until the mouse cursor changes to , then turn the mouse wheel up or down in order to decrease or increase the vertical distance between the experimental diffraction patterns.
-As an alternative, you can increase or decrease the pattern distance using the <Ctrl+'+'> or <Ctrl+'-'> shortkeys.
+In order to decrease the vertical distance between multiple experimental patterns in the graphics, place the mouse cursor to the right of the diffraction pattern until the mouse cursor changes to , then turn the mouse wheel up or down in order to decrease or increase the vertical distance between the experimental diffraction patterns.
+As an alternative, you can increase or decrease the pattern distance using the <Ctrl+'+'> or <Ctrl+'-'> keyboard shortcuts.

 You can also toggle between full and zero pattern distance by pressing the mouse wheel (center button) if this cursor is displayed.

-If the distance between multiple experimental diffraction patterns is at maximum or minimum value, the corresponding y-axis scale(s) are displayed on the left-hand side.
+If the vertical distance between multiple experimental diffraction patterns is at maximum or minimum value, the corresponding y-axis scale(s) are displayed on the left-hand side.
 However, if the pattern distance is somewhere between these two extrema, the y-axis scale is hidden.

 The sample IDs, entry numbers and names of the patterns displayed in the pattern graphics are given in the legend in the top right corner of the pattern.
 The legend display can be configured as described here.

-If the profile calculated from the peak data is displayed and raw (experimental) profile data are present, the corresponding Rp-factor is given in
+If the profile calculated from the peak data is displayed and raw (experimental) profile data are present, the corresponding Rp-factor is given in the legend as well.

 If the peak data of a match list entry result from a pattern decomposition calculation, this is indicated by a "[PD]" in the legend of the pattern graphics.